<< Main Manual

 ./configure --prefix=$HOME

-make # this builds an executable binary of the core simulator w/o the models included
+# this builds an executable binary of the core simulator w/o the models included

 make install # this makes the binary accessible from anywhere on your file system